Hector Guimard: Early works

-The earliest constructed work of Guimard was the café-restaurant Au Grand Neptune (1888), located on the Quai Auteuil in Paris at the edge of the Paris Universal Exposition of 1889.
+The earliest constructed work of Guimard was the café-restaurant Au Grand Neptune (1888) located on the Quai Auteuil in Paris at the edge of the Paris Universal Exposition of 1889.
 It was picturesque but not strikingly innovative.
 It was demolished in 1910.
 He constructed another picturesque structure for the Exposition, the Pavilion of Electricity, a showcase for the work of electrical engineer Ferdinand de Boyéres.
-Between 1889 and 1895 he constructed a dozen apartment buildings, villas and houses, mostly in the Paris 16th arrondissement or suburbs, including the Hotel Roszé (1891) and the Hotel Jassedé (1893) without attracting much attention.
+Between 1889 and 1895 he constructed a dozen apartment buildings, villas and houses, mostly in the Paris 16th arrondissement or suburbs, including the Hôtel Roszé (1891) and the Hôtel Jassedé (1893) without attracting much attention.
 He earned his living primarily from his teaching at the School of Decorative Arts.

 The Castel Béranger (1895–1899)

 Guimard's first recognized major work was the Castel Béranger in Paris, an apartment building with 36 units constructed between 1895 and 1898, when the architect was just 30 years old.
-It was at 14 rue Jean de la Fontaine, Paris, for Mme.
-Fournier.
-He persuaded his client to abandon a more restrained design and replace it with a new design in a more modern style, similar to that of Horta's Hotel Tassel, which he had visited in the summer of 1895.
+It was at 14 rue Jean de la Fontaine, Paris, for Mme Fournier.
+He persuaded his client to abandon a more restrained design and replace it with a new design in a more modern style, similar to that of Horta's Hôtel Tassel, which he had visited in the summer of 1895.
 Guimard put together an extraordinary number of stylistic effects and theatrical elements on the facade and in the interior, using cast iron, glass and ceramics for decoration.
 The lobby, decorated with sinuous vine-like cast iron and colorful ceramics, resembled an undersea grotto.
-He designed every detail, including the wallpaper, rain spouts and door handles, and added adding highly modern new features including a telephone booth in the lobby.
+He designed every detail, including the wallpaper, rain spouts and door handles, and added highly modern new features including a telephone booth in the lobby.

 A skilled publicist, Guimard very effectively used the new building to advertise his work.
 He had his own apartment and office in the building.
 He organized conferences and press articles, set up an exhibition of his drawings in the salons of Le Figaro, and wrote a monograph on the building.
-In 1899 he entered it into the first Concours de façades de la ville de Paris, a Paris competition for the best new building façades, and in March 1899 it was selected one of the six winners, a fact which he proudly had inscribed on the facade of the building.
+In 1899 he entered it into the first Concours de façades de la ville de Paris, a Paris competition for the best new building façades, and in March 1899 it was selected as one of the six winners, a fact which he proudly had inscribed on the facade of the building.